Capturing Classic Authorial Style in Long-Form Story Generation with GRPO Fine-Tuning: Experiment

 For our baselines, scores are most consistent on \texttt{Mark Twain}, and \texttt{GPT-oss-120B} achieves the highest overall baseline performance.
 For our GRPO-trained models, \texttt{Jane Austen} and \texttt{Mark Twain} yield the highest style alignment ($0.984$ and $0.962$), while \texttt{Thomas Hardy} and \texttt{Charles Dickens} remain lower ($0.819$ and $0.807$).
-One possible reason is that some author-specific signals are more likely to be normalised during long-form decoding, such as French insertions in \texttt{Charles Dickens} (\textit{A Tale of Two Cities})~\citep{133fcc61-677b-3440-ac08-ad515f291f17} and dialect or archaic vocabulary in \texttt{Thomas Hardy} (\textit{Tess of the d’Urbervilles})~\citep{10.1093/acprof:oso/9780198122616.001.0001}.
+This performance gap suggests that linguistically heterogeneous features present a higher difficulty for style alignment, making them harder for the model to capture.
+Specifically, the model struggles to retain distinct signals such as French insertions in \texttt{Charles Dickens} (\textit{A Tale of Two Cities})~\citep{133fcc61-677b-3440-ac08-ad515f291f17} and dialect or archaic vocabulary in \texttt{Thomas Hardy} (\textit{Tess of the d’Urbervilles})~\citep{10.1093/acprof:oso/9780198122616.001.0001}.

-As an external validity check, the evaluation texts for \textit{Pride and Prejudice} (\texttt{Jane Austen}) and \textit{Tess of the d’Urbervilles} (\texttt{Thomas Hardy}) are excluded from the judge fine-tuning data, so the reported scores reflect generalisation to unseen titles rather than memorisation\footnote{All models are available at \url{https://huggingface.co/collections/VibrantVista/literary-style-grpo-models}.}.
+As an external validity check, the evaluation texts for \textit{Pride and Prejudice} (\texttt{Jane Austen}) and \textit{Tess of the d’Urbervilles} (\texttt{Thomas Hardy}) are excluded from the judge fine-tuning data, so the reported scores reflect generalisation to unseen titles rather than memorisation.